Chrs987/HomeAssistant/Code Analysis.md

 ### B102 Use of exec detected

-### B301	Pickle and modules that wrap it can be unsafe when used to deserialize untrusted data, possible security issue.
+### B301	Pickle and modules that wrap it can be unsafe when used to deserialize untrusted data, possible security issue

 ### B303	Use of insecure MD2, MD4, MD5, or SHA1 hash function.